nagyistge/twistlock-example/README.md

         description: blog application server logs
 ```

-Container control scripts
+Container control script
 -------------------------
-There are 4 functions that the scripts must implement.
+There are 4 functions that the script must implement.

 1. Build.
 In this function the container should be prepared.
 In case of a docker container it could be the invocation of `docker build`.
 2. Run.
 In this function the container should be ran.
 It should read a series of parameters in over stdin.
 In the case of docker it would then invoke `docker run` with those parameters.
 It should return a container identifier.